 This indicates the percentage of long-term stay patients which have sustained a urinary tract infection.
 UTI's may be a sign of a facility with worst hygiene practices.
 Nevertheless, this datapoint can also be misleading for some nursing homes due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This metric tells you the percentage of long-term patients that were given antipsychotic drugs.
-Increased usage of these drugs may indicate that a facility is using these drugs to subdue residents in situations where such drugs aren't medically indicated.
-However, some nursing homes may need to rely more on these drugs due to having more patients with dementia.
+This datapoint tells you the percent of long-term patients which were prescribed antipsychotic medication.
+Increased usage of these drugs may mean a nursing home is using these drugs to control patient behavior in scenarios where such medications are not medically required.
+Nevertheless, some nursing homes need to rely on these drugs due to having more residents with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients prescribed antianxiety drugs.
-These medications are typically given to residents experiencing anxiety or depression.
+This tells you the percent of residents who were prescribed antianxiety drugs.
+These drugs are commonly used to treat residents suffering from anxiety or depression.